 Statewide Communication Interoperability Plans (SCIPs) are locally-driven, multi-jurisdictional, and multi-disciplinary statewide plans to enhance emergency communications.
 The SCIP creates a single resource for all stakeholders and a unified approach for enhancing interoperable communications for public safety and officials at all levels of government.
 SCIPs define the current and future direction for interoperable and emergency communications within a state or territory.
-It is a comprehensive plan which outlines the:

 - Current and future interoperable and emergency communications environment;

 - Goals with specific steps for action (including owners and completion timeframes);

 - Process by which the state will record progress and challenges each year.